 - 1. Goods and services for official state purposes purchased in person, by mail, by phone, or over the internet. - 2.
-Purchases complying with all applicable state statutes, rules, policies, and procedures. - 3.
+Purchases comply with all applicable state and agency statutes, rules, policies, and procedures. - 3.
 Purchases within spending and other limits established on the card, as established by the agency within the pre-determined agency aggregate limit.

-B. Unacceptable use of purchase cards:
+B. Unacceptable use of Purchase Cards